aia39/Privacy_Protection_MaskRCNN_InceptionV2/README.md

 2. Install dependencies
 (OpenCV 3.4.3. or above,numpy and other basic dependencies which is usually used)

-3. Download pre-trained COCO weights (frozen_inference_graph.pb) from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).Download it from mask_rcnn_inception_v2_coco and you need to put frozen_inference_graph.pb file in mask-rcnn-coco after extraction.
+3. Download pre-trained COCO weights (frozen_inference_graph.pb) from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+Download it from mask_rcnn_inception_v2_coco and you need to put frozen_inference_graph.pb file in mask-rcnn-coco after extraction.

 # Getting Started